 - Where neither the testator nor the residuary beneficiaries are to blame for the litigation, but the circumstances required an investigation of the matter, then in these cases there could be no order for costs (so each party pays their own costs); and

 - A defendant 'may give notice in his defence that he does not raise any positive case, but insists on the will being proved in solemn form and, for that purpose, will cross-examine the witnesses who attested the will.’
-If a defendant uses this procedure the court 'will not make an order for costs against him unless it considers that there was no reasonable ground for opposing the will’ [CPR r57.7.5(b)].
+If a defendant uses this procedure the court 'will not make an order for costs against him unless it considers that there was no reasonable ground for opposing the will’ [Civil Procedure Rules r57.7.5(b)].

 Anyone considering whether to contest a will should consider whether their costs will fall within the above categories.
-In reality however many cases are settled by compromise in which case the issue of who pays who's costs is for the parties to agree.
+In reality many cases are settled by compromise in which case the issue of who pays who's costs is for the parties to agree.